aldefouw/redcap_cypress/README.md

 ### Vision for Testing

-We all want to provide our end users with the latest and greatest version of REDCap, but we also want to mitigate the risks of upgrading.
+We all want to provide our end users with the latest and greatest version of REDCap.

+But this desire to promptly serve our customers the latest and greatest version of REDcap must be tempered by risk mitigation.

+**The reason why is quite simple:**
+We live in the real world where our data is everything and we cannot afford data loss or inadvertant modification of data.

+**So, the question is this:**
+How do we provide our customers and ourselves the assurance that upgrading our REDCap server or adding home-grown features and functionality via hooks, plugins, and modules will not break negatively impact data?

+I believe the answer is that we need a robust and comprehensive automated test suite.
+I've created this template to get us started.

-I believe that by writing a robust and comprehensive test suite, we can exercise, test, verify, and validate REDCap to the point where the risks posed by the software itself are very low.
+In such a test suite, we can exercise, test, verify, and validate REDCap to the point where the risks posed by upgrading are very low.
+The same test suite can also be used to protect ourselves against problems we may inadvertantely introduce by writing our own custom code via hooks, plugins, or modules.

+In other words, tests written in this framework can be integration tests, regression tests, or a combination thereof - depending upon what risk you are trying to mitigate.

-The vision, and the impetus to create this template repository, is that I want to see a future for REDCap where the software is thoroughly and comprehensively tested with a robust, automated test suite that each institution can run by pushing a button.
+The vision, and the impetus to create this template repository is simple:

+*I want to see a future for REDCap where the software is thoroughly and comprehensively tested with a robust, automated test suite that each institution can run by pushing a button.*

+By creating something that is trivially easy to run, we can empower each institutution to upgrade and roll out new features with confidence that you simply cannot find through manual testing.

 ### Consortium Power